It's conquered war zones and deserts. Britain is easy

 The long wheelbase provides better refinement, ride quality and handling than most 4x4 pickups with hard tops in a similar budget.
 However, it can't compete for carrying heavy loads or towing, and lifestyle buyers may be disappointed when they realise the 'commercial' bit of the name means only two seats.

-The strongest competition comes from Mitsubishi – which offers the SWB Shogun Commercial and the Shogun Sport Commercial at broadly competitive rates; next to these the LWB Land Cruiser looks like good value, though Mitsubishi offers much higher equipment levels.
+The strongest competition comes from Mitsubishi – which offers the SWB Shogun Commercial (now discontinued) and the Shogun Sport Commercial at broadly competitive rates; next to these the LWB Land Cruiser looks like good value, though Mitsubishi offers much higher equipment levels.

 Land Rover also sells a Discovery Commercial, but this is considerably more expensive due to the luxurious nature of the base vehicle.